 In closing, we would be remiss not to also ask you to consider a meaningful financial contribution to the Campaign for Clarity.
 In the 13+ years since its inception, the Campaign has incurred legal and lobbying expenses in excess of one million dollars and raised well over $850,000 from voluntary contributions from individuals and firms like yours who recognize this is a rice bowl issue for our entire profession, as well as for the owners of privately held businesses whom we assist.

-The not-for-profit, Business Intermediaries Education Foundation (BIEF) has taken the lead role in raising funds for this and other issues that concern the entire profession.
+The not-for-profit, M&A advisors Education Foundation (BIEF) has taken the lead role in raising funds for this and other issues that concern the entire profession.
 While cash, check and credit card contributions are greatly appreciated, you may be more comfortable contributing something now, and pledging to contribute more in the future, perhaps tied to your next big closing.

 - Click here for a BIEF Contribution /Pledge Card